Nearest Neighbor Sampling of Point Sets using Rays: Introduction

 \section{Introduction}

+The comparison and analysis of objects in $d$-dimensional Euclidean space are fundamental problems in many areas of science and engineering, such as computer graphics, image processing, machine learning, and computational biology, to name a few.

+When comparing objects in Euclidean space, one usually assumes that the underlying objects are solid or continuous.
+Typical examples include data manifolds and physical or probabilistic density representations.

+One commonly used approach is distance-based comparison, which involves measuring the distance between two objects using metrics such as Euclidean distance, Manhattan distance, or Mahalanobis distance \cite{chandra1936generalised}.
+When the underlying object can be viewed as distributions, optimal transport \cite{villani2009optimal, peyre2019computational}, utilizing the Wasserstein distance, is also a popular choice.

+However, in general, distance-based comparisons overlook helpful geometric information of the underlying objects, which turns out to be useful in many applications.
+This is because intrinsic geometric features such as curvature and volume are invariant to rotations and translations.
+Shape-based information is also suitable for comparing objects of different sizes or resolutions.
+Therefore, comparison techniques using geometric features are favorable choices in many scenarios, such as object recognition, classification, and segmentation.

+One simple example illustrating such an idea is the Monte--Carlo rejection sampling technique used to approximate the volume of an object.
+This technique considers the collision of $0$-dimensional objects (points) with the target object.
+This is a specific example of a collision detection algorithm \cite{lin1998collision}, which is popular in the computer graphics and computational geometry communities \cite{jimenez20013d}.
+The idea of collisions is also considered in the field of integral geometry \cite{santalo2004integral}, where one investigates the collision probability of certain affine subspaces with the target data manifold to deduce information about the manifold.

+Furthermore, in integral geometry, one considers integral transforms on the underlying objects.
+Typical examples are the X-ray transform \cite{solmonXRay1976} and the Radon transform \cite{radon20051,helgason1980radon}.
+These transforms can provide a more compact and informative representation than the original data.
+For example, one can recover spectral information from the X-ray transform or reconstruct the original object through an inverse Radon transform.

+However, the aforementioned techniques generally rely on the assumption that the underlying object is solid or continuous.
+With the prevalence of big data and advancements in sensing technology, such as LiDAR, the analysis and comparison of point cloud data (which consists of a set of points in some $d$-dimensional Euclidean space) have gained increasing attention, yet they pose challenges to classical approaches.

-We propose a novel method for sampling point clouds or other geometric objects.
-We call our approach ``RaySense'' because it samples by firing randomly-chosen rays through the ambient space occupied by the object.
-At a few points along each ray, we sample the nearest neighbors in the object; the ray senses the structure of the object.
-We can then work with this data---the \emph{RaySense signature}---instead of the original object, which can be a point cloud, triangulated surface, volumetric representation, etc.
+We propose a novel method for sampling, comparing, and analyzing point clouds, or other geometric objects, embedded in high-dimensional space.
+We call our approach ``RaySense" because it ``senses" the structure of the object $\Gamma$ by sending line segments through the ambient space occupied by $\Gamma$ and recording some functions of the nearest neighbors in $\Gamma$ to points on the line segment.
+Motivated by the X-ray transform, we will refer to the oriented line segments as \emph{``rays"}.
+We can then work with this sampled data as a ``sketch" of the original object $\Gamma$, which can be a point cloud, triangulated surface, volumetric representation, etc. A visualization of the proposed method applied to $3$D point clouds is provided in Fig.~\ref{fig:grid}.